Physical geography

-Physical geography (also known as physiography) is one of the three main branches of geography.
+Physical geography, also known as physiography or natural geography, is one of the three main branches of geography.
 Physical geography is the branch of natural science which deals with the processes and patterns in the natural environment such as the atmosphere, hydrosphere, biosphere, and geosphere.
-This focus is in contrast with the branch of human geography, which focuses on the built environment, and technical geography, which focuses on using, studying, and creating tools to obtain, analyze, interpret, and understand spatial information.
+This focus contrasts with the branch of human geography, which focuses on the built environment, and technical geography, which focuses on the use, study, and creation of tools for obtaining, analyzing, interpreting, and understanding spatial information.
 The three branches have significant overlap, however.